IPS-LMU/The-EMU-SDMS-Manual/_book/wrassp.md

 ## Storing data in the SSFF file format {#sec:wrassp_genSSFF}

 One of the benefits gained by having the `AsspDataObj` in-memory object is that these objects can be constructed from scratch in R, as they are basically simple `list` objects.
 This means, for example, that any set of n-dimensional samples over time can be placed in a `AsspDataObj` and then stored as an SSFF file using the `write.AsspDataObj()` function.
-To show how this can be done, R Example \@ref(rexample:wrassp-genSin) creates an arbitrary data sample in the form of a single cycle sine wave between $0$ and $2*pi$ that is made up of 16000 samples and displays it in Figure \@ref(fig:wrassp-genSin).
+To show how this can be done, the R code snippet below creates an arbitrary data sample in the form of a single cycle sine wave between $0$ and $2*pi$ that is made up of 16000 samples and displays it in Figure \@ref(fig:wrassp-genSin).

 ```r